dquist/EventBus/README.md

 ### Creating an Event Handler

-For events to be useful there must be something listening for the events that get fired; that's where the EventHandler class comes in.
-To listen for a particular event, you must have a class that inherits from the EventHandler class and implements the virtual method for that event type.
-Below is a class that can handle player chat events.
+For events to be useful there must be something listening for the events that get fired; that's where the *EventHandler* class comes in.
+To listen for a particular event, you must have a class that inherits from the *EventHandler* class and implements the virtual method for that event type.
+Below is a class that will listen for player chat events and print out the chat message with the player name.

 ```c++
 class PlayerListener : public EventHandler<PlayerChatEvent>